-Outside the polling station Checke Entrance, exit and approaches Is the approach signage clear and are electors able to easily identify where the polling station is?
+Outside the polling station Checked Entrance, exit and approaches Is the approach signage clear and are electors able to easily identify where the polling station is?
 Are there parking spaces reserved for disabled people?
 Check there are no hazards between the car parking spaces and the entrance to the polling station.
-Are there social distancing markers in place outside the polling station to establish a safe distance between anyone waiting to enter?
-Signage Have you ensured good signage for any alternative disabled access, and can it be read by someone in a wheelchair? , Is the 'How to vote at these elections' notice (including any supplied in alternative languages and formats) displayed outside the polling station and positioned so it can be read by all voters?
+Are there physical distancing markers in place outside the polling station to establish a safe distance between anyone waiting to enter?
+Signage Have you ensured good signage for any alternative disabled access, and can it be read by someone in a wheelchair? , Is the 'Guidance to voters' notice (including any supplied in alternative languages and formats) displayed outside the polling station and positioned so it can be read by all voters?
 Is any signage providing public health information displayed inside and outside the polling station and accessible to everyone attending the polling station?
 Level access Is there a suitable ramp clear of obstructions at both the entrance and exit?
 Is the ramp stable?
 If not, contact the elections office immediately.
 Are doormats flush with the floor?
 If not, remove them.
 Entrances Have double doors been checked to ensure good access for all?
 Is the door for any separate disabled access properly signed?
-Have you ensured that any signage and/or notices do not obstruct wheelchairs, those with mobility difficulties, or visually impaired voters?
+Have you ensured that any signage and/or notices do not obstruct wheelchairs or visually impaired voters?

-Inside the polling station Checked Is the polling station set up to make best use of space and enable social distancing to be maintained?
-Is hand sanitiser available at the entrance to and exit from the polling station?
-Are there social distancing markers in place throughout the polling station to establish a safe distance between those inside?
-Does the layout allow a one-way flow of voters around the polling station?
+Inside the polling station Checked Is the polling station set up to make best use of space and enable physical distancing to be maintained?
+Are there physical distancing markers in place throughout the polling station to establish a safe distance between those inside?
+Does the layout allow a one way flow of voters around the polling station?
 Walk through the route the voter will be expected to follow, and check that the layout will work for voters, taking into account how they will move through the voting process from entering to exiting the polling station.
 Would the layout work if there was a build-up of electors waiting to cast their ballots and does it prevent voters from leaving the polling station without placing their ballot papers in the ballot box?
-If there is an induction loop available, is it switched on?
+If there is an induction loop, is it switched on?
+Is hand sanitiser available on the entry to and exit from the polling station?
 Is best use being made of the artificial and natural light available?
-Is the polling station as well-ventilated as possible, for example, have you opened all available windows?
+Is the polling station as well-ventilated as possible, for example, have you opened any available windows?
 Is there a seat available if an elector needs to sit down?
-Official notices Is the 'How to vote at these elections' notice (including any supplied in alternative languages and formats) displayed inside the polling station and positioned so it can be read by all voters?
-Is the notice that provides information on how to mark the ballot papers (including any supplied in alternative languages and formats) posted inside all polling booths and positioned so it can be read by all voters?
+Official notices Is the 'Guidance to voters' notice (including any supplied in alternative languages and formats) displayed inside the polling station and positioned so it can be read by all voters?
+Is the notice that provides information on how to mark the ballot paper (including any supplied in alternative languages and formats) posted inside all polling booths and positioned so it can be read by all voters?
 As you walk through the route that the voter will be expected to follow, are the posters and notices clearly visible, including for wheelchair users and those who may have a visual impairment?
 Have you ensured that the notices/posters are not displayed among other posters where electors would find it difficult to see them?
 Public Health notices As you walk through the route that the voter will be expected to follow, are the public health notices clearly visible, including for wheelchair users and those who may have a visual impairment?
 Have you ensured that the notices/posters are not displayed among other posters where electors would find it difficult to see them?